domtech05/RockPaperScissors/README.md

 A simple python Rock Paper Scissors game.
 Includes both multiplayer and single player modes.
 Please feel free to edit and change this code as you please to improve it!
 Please let me know of any bugs and I will try and fix ASAP.
-I wrote this over about 20 hours in pycharm.
+I wrote this over about 20 hours in Visual Studio.
 I am a beginner in python, so its a very simple game.
 I hope you enjoy!!